jcm1103/bananarama/README.md

 Figure 4.
 Isolation by Distance test against genetic distance and geographic distance for 9 out of the 10 Prairie Warbler Sites.
 Arkansas (AR) was dropped from this test since it was the geographic outlier.

 ## Conclusion
 Due to the clustering pattern of shown on the DAPC we see that there is a high genetic diversity between populations.
-As seen in the Isolation by Distance, we can tell that the genetic variation is not due to geographic distance since the P-value is high and the Correlation Coefficient is negative.
+As seen in the Isolation by Distance, we can tell that the genetic variation is not due to geographic distance since the P-value is high and the Correlation Coefficient is negative, supporting that the populations can be treated and managed as one.

 ## Presentation
 A google slides was made.